-Investors in British Columbia, Alberta, Manitoba, Ontario, Saskatchewan and Québec may purchase Units of the Trust through a Dealer.
+Investors in all of the Provinces and Territories of Canada may purchase Units of the Trust through a Dealer.
 The aggregate Subscription Price is payable upon subscription, by certified cheque or by bank draft payable to the Dealer or as otherwise directed by the Dealer.
 Dealers should contact the Manager for further instructions.
-Investors in British Columbia may also purchase Units of the Trust through the Manager.
-If purchasing through the Manager, the aggregate Subscription Price is payable to a trust account determined by the Manager upon subscription, by certified cheque or by bank draft and if purchasing Units through your registered account, have funds available for transfer to a trust account determined by the Manager.
+Currently, investors in British Columbia may also purchase Class A Units of the Trust through the Manager.
+If purchasing through the Manager, the aggregate Subscription Price is payable to Bennett Jones LLP, in trust, or to such other trust account determined by the Manager, as applicable, upon subscription, by certified cheque or by bank draft and if purchasing Units through your registered account, have funds available for transfer to Bennett Jones LLP, in trust, or to such other trust or to such other trust account determined by the Manager.